 - Four things you need to know from the 2014 AgChat Conference

 - Connecting and network developing

 - Learning to be more proactive for agriculture

 Member of the News Media?

 Reporters, please visit our news room located in the Media and Publications section of this site.

 Michael A. Bumgarner has been named vice president of Ohio Farm Bureau Federation’s (OFBF) new Center for Food and Animal Issues.
-His appointment is effective July 1, 2009.

 Land use, organic farming, honeybee colony decline, USDA fruit and vegetable advisory committee, EPA Agricultural Advisor and fumigant pesticide restrictions.

 Proposed changes to the Clean Water Act could negatively affect Ohio farmers if passed.